kcl-lang/kcl-lang.io/docs/tools/Ide/intellij.md

   where kcl-language-server
   ```

-- **Step 2.** Install the [KCL plugin](https://plugins.jetbrains.com/plugin/23378-kcl) from Jetbrains Plugins Marketplace .
+- **Step 2.** Install the [KCL plugin](https://plugins.jetbrains.com/plugin/23378-kcl) from the Jetbrains Plugins Marketplace.
-- **Step 3.** Reopen IntelliJ IDEA and create a KCL file and begin your KCL tour!
+- **Step 3.** Reopen IntelliJ IDEA, create a KCL file, and begin your KCL journey!

 ## Features

-This extension provides many coding assistance based on Language Server Protocol.
+This extension provides comprehensive coding assistance based on the Language Server Protocol.

-- **Highlight:** Syntax and semantic highlight
+- **Highlighting:** Syntax and semantic highlighting
-- **Completion:** Completion for keywords, variable name, attributes and more
+- **Code Completion:** Completion for keywords, variable names, attributes, and more
-- **Goto definition:** Goto definition of schema, variable, schema attribute, and import pkg
+- **Goto definition:** Navigate to the definition of schema, variables, schema attributes, and imported packages
-- **Structure:** Main definition(schema def) and variables in KCL file
+- **Structure:** View the main definition (schema definition) and variables in KCL files
-- **Hover:** Identifier information (type and schema documentation)
+- **Hover:** View identifier information (type and schema documentation)
-- **Diagnostics:** Warnings and errors in KCL file
+- **Diagnostics:** Detect warnings and errors in KCL files
 - **Code Action:** Quick fix for some errors
-- **InlayHint:** Hint for variable type, function and schema args
+- **InlayHint:** Display hints for variable type, functions, and schema arguments

-Other useful features such as diagnostics and testing are in developing.
+Other useful features such as diagnostics and testing are under development.

 ## Dependencies

-We recommend that you use the latest version of KCL, but the minimum required version for this extension is 0.4.6.
+We recommend using the latest version of KCL, but the minimum required version for this extension is 0.4.6.
 If you are using an earlier version, the extension may not work properly.

-The minimun required version for IntelliJ IDEA is 2022.1
+The minimum required version for IntelliJ IDEA is 2022.1.

 ## Known Issues